ethereum/pm/All Core Devs Meetings/meeting 94.md

 **Martin** - Yeah, before we go into that, yeah, I just want to answer Hudson's question.
 So the funny thing is, if we are to if we were to actually do a profile on Ropstein, is that I don't think it would cause any problems because I know first cinching would start with a Herbertson and would immediately see like what strange difficulties is this and it'll get rejected.
 So it's a lot easier than, for example, if we did the hard fork with an evm change, that's not immediately noticeable when you first think.
 So there's a difference there.

-**Hudson** - Ok, cool, and then, James, you were asking everybody about rebooting Robstein or not rebooting Robstein but retiring Robstein, I guess you would say.
-Right?
+**Hudson** - Ok, cool and then, James, you were asking everybody about rebooting Ropstein or not rebooting Ropstein but retiring Ropstein, I guess you would say.
+Is that right?

 **James** - I just I remember conversations that it might be time to add Robson is is.
 It's time to do a different one.
 But I want to make sure I remember that correctly or if that was actually a sentiment from the group.
 Like, separate the UAW stuff, just is that something that we're considering?